 The "Local History Blog" at the Ann Arbor District Library for local history buffs, written by local history buffs!

-Local author Laura Bien writes a biweekly column "In the Archives" for the Ann Arbor Chronicle.
-Her work can also be found in the Ypsilanti Citizen, the Ypsilanti Courier, and YpsiNews.com as well as the Ann Arbor Observer.
-She is the author "Tales from the Ypsilanti Archives"and writes the historical blog "Dusty Diary."
-Laura may be contacted at firstname.lastname@example.org.
+Local author Laura Bien wrote a biweekly column "In the Archives" for the former Ann Arbor Chronicle.
+Her work can also be found in the Ypsilanti Citizen, YpsiNews.com, and the Ann Arbor Observer.
+She is the author "Tales from the Ypsilanti Archives" and writes the historical blog "Dusty Diary."
+Laura may be contacted at email@example.com.